How To Repurpose Old Articles To Boost Blog Traffic

 It’s impractical to think that you can monitor and spend time checking and updating hundreds of posts.

-The most logical approach is to concentrate on the 10-20% of posts that bring you the most traffic.
+The most logical approach is to focus on the 10-20% of posts that generate the most traffic.

 You could create a spreadsheet with your data from Google Analytics or Google Search Console to set up a schedule to check your top pages every three months.